 Fleet owners get a device that can help them:

-Save up to 25% in wasted fuel, Document dangerous driving behavior that often leads to accidents, Offer drivers active driver alerts when they drive in an dangerous manor, Get a reduction of up to 25% from their insurance provider to cover that first year purchase.
+Save up to 25% in wasted fuel, Document dangerous driving behavior that often leads to accidents, Offer drivers active driver alerts when they drive dangerously, and Get a reduction of up to 25% from their insurance provider to cover that first-year purchase.

 Insurance providers get access to documented video evidence: to use in court in defending their insured fleets in cases of:

 Insurance fraud by drivers, who may be staging accidents to win settlement claims, Document number of occupants involved in an accident in other vehicle Admission of guilt by non-insured parties that may have caused or contributed to the accident (Verbal admissions to your insured drivers are common in the immediate aftermath of an accident).
 Identify who was actually in the vehicle when it was involved in an accident.
 (Verify that the persons appearing in court are the same persons named in the police report)